maddy-foley/birdinglogs/README.md

  5. Enjoy!

-This was developed independent and I appreciate any feedback.
+This was developed independently and I appreciate any feedback.
 You can find me on linkedin: https://www.linkedin.com/in/mad-foley/